Franada/gogoloco-legacy/README.md

 Sync memory use 16/256
 _____________________________________________

-+Extra with scaling & flying that work PC & Quest.
++Extra with scaling & flying that work on PC & Quest.
 _____________________________________________

 Documentation: www.craft.do/s/CxY701Ne9Ng5Ev